Social cue: Brain regions involved in processing

 The amygdala, fusiform gyrus, insula, and superior and middle temporal regions have been identified as areas in the brain that play a role in visual emotional cues.
 It was found that there was greater activation in the bilateral anterior superior temporal gyrus and bilateral fusiform gyrus when it came to emotional stimuli.
 The amygdala has been connected with the automatic evaluation of threat, facial valence information, and trustworthiness of faces.

 When it comes to visual cues, individuals follow the gaze of others to find out what they are looking at.
 It has been found that this response is evolutionarily adaptive due to the fact that it can alert others to happenings in the environment.
-Almost 50% of the time, peripheral cues have a hard time finding the location of a target.
-Studies have shown that directed gaze impacts attentional orienting in a seemingly automatic manner.
+Almost 50% of the time, peripheral cues have a hard time finding the location of a target.[clarification needed] Studies have shown that directed gaze impacts attentional orienting in a seemingly automatic manner.
 Part of the brain that is involved when another person averts their gaze is also a part of attentional orienting.
 Past researchers have found that arrow cues are linked to the fronto-parietal areas, whereas arrow and gaze cues were linked to occipito-temporal areas.
 Therefore, gaze cues may indeed rely on automatic processes more than arrow cues.
 The importance of eye gaze has increased in importance throughout the evolutionary time period.

 Higher level visual regions, such as the fusiform gyrus, extrastriate cortex and superior temporal sulcus (STS) are the areas of the brain which studies have found to link to perceptual processing of social/biological stimuli.
 Behavioral studies have found that the right hemisphere is highly connected with the processing of left visual field advantage for face and gaze stimuli.
 Researchers believe the right STS is also involved in using gaze to understand the intentions of others.
 While looking at social and nonsocial cues, it has been found that a high level of activity has been found in the bilateral extrastriate cortices in regards to gaze cues versus peripheral cues.
 There was a study done on two people with split-brain, in order to study each hemisphere to see what their involvement is in gaze cuing.
 Results suggest that gaze cues show a strong effect with the facial recognition hemisphere of the brain, compared to nonsocial cues.
 The results of Greene and Zaidel's study suggest that in relation to visual fields, information is processed independently and that the right hemisphere shows greater orienting.